-- A. Furnish materials in accordance with Navajo Nation Department of Agriculture and Bureau of Land Management standards.
-Refer to seed mixtures provided in Appendix C. - B. Engineer, in consultation with BLM and NNAD, shall determine which seed mixture applies at each location within the project.
+- A. Furnish materials in accordance with Navajo Nation Department of Agriculture standards.
+Refer to seed mixtures provided in Appendix C. - B. Engineer, in consultation with NNDA, shall determine which seed mixture applies at each location within the project.
 Contractor is responsible to coordinate with Engineer to determine proper seed mix prior to purchasing seed. - C. In developing seed mixtures, the percentage of each included species should first be determined.
 This percentage, which should total 100, is then multiplied by the recommended seeding rate for the concerned species.
 This will give the required pounds PLS for that species in the mix.